Microbiology (MIC) - Graduate Courses

 MIC 420/520 Cr.3

 An introduction to viruses and their interactions with host organisms.
 Special emphasis is placed on the structure and replication cycles of virus families with medical importance.
-Prerequisite: MIC 230; MIC 416/516 or BIO 306 or BIO 435/535 and three semesters of college chemistry to include organic chemistry.
+Prerequisite: MIC 230; MIC 416/516 or BIO 306 or BIO 435/535; three semesters of college chemistry to include organic chemistry.
 Offered Spring.

 MIC 421/521 Cr.2

 An in-depth study of bacterial structure and function, catabolic and anabolic pathways, regulation, and macromolecular synthesis.
-Laboratory emphasis is on current techniques used to examine bacterial structure and metabolism such as macromolecular separations and quantification, use of radioisotopic tracers and quantification of enzyme activity.
+Laboratory emphasizes techniques used to examine bacterial structure and metabolism such as macromolecular separations and quantification, use of radioisotopic tracers and quantification of enzyme activity.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Lect.
-2, Lab.
-6. Prerequisite: MIC 230; MTH 145 or higher; CHM 300 or CHM 303.
+2, Lab 3, Disc.
+1. Prerequisite: MIC 230; additional level 300 or higher MIC course with a lab; MTH 150 or higher; CHM 300 or CHM 303.
 Offered Spring.

 MIC 427/527 Cr.3